 Look for stories with a high amount of collaborators, and continuous delivery (commits happening regularly every day).

-Plan for collaboration (eg. when breaking work to tasks) to increase the odds of collaboration.
+Plan for collaboration (eg. when breaking work into tasks) to increase the odds of collaboration.

 Increasing focus on the biggest priorities

 Limiting the amount of work is another way to increase team collaboration, and complete batches of work faster.
-This helps drive focus that ensures the team can progress their most important priorities.
+This helps drive focus which ensures the team can progress in their most important priorities.

-Again, ensure the stories get continuous progress and little to none empty days.
+Again, ensure the stories get continuous progress and little to no empty days.

 Additionally, look for a step pattern.
-If there is one, the team transitioning well between stories, and taking the time to finish work before jumping on to the next topic.
+If there is one, the team transitions well between stories and takes the time to finish work before jumping on to the next topic.
 Learn more.